Introduction

 - Molecular Clock: MrBayes, BEAST and BEAUti

-- Variant calling: Dragen-GATK, freebayes and VarScan
+- Variant calling: Dragen-GATK, freebayes, Bcftools and iVar

-- Annotation: ANNOVAR, SnpEff, VEP and dbNSFP
+- Varoant annotation: ANNOVAR, SnpEff, VEP and dbNSFP

-- All-in-one Bioinformatic Tools: SNippy
+- All-in-one Bioinformatic Tools: artic

 - Metagenomics analysis: Sequencing all genetic material in a sample can provide comprehensive data about the composition of the microbial community.
 In the context of infectious diseases, it can aid in identifying multiple pathogens simultaneously in clinical, as well as environmental samples.
 Examples of tools in this type of analysis are: